 Further to that point of order, Mr Speaker.
 May I—as an elector in the Buckingham constituency, not least—offer an expression of thanks to you for your work as a constituency Member of Parliament over the past 22 years?
 Talking to neighbours and acquaintances in all parts of the Buckingham constituency over the years that you have represented it, I have been struck by the fact that men and women of very different political persuasions, and indeed those of no particular party affiliation, are united in their appreciation of the fact that you have never allowed your considerable duties as Speaker of the House to detract from your responsibility to represent their interests in Buckingham and to respond to the concerns that they raise with you.
 Colleagues in all parts of the House will speak about your record as Speaker, but those of us in Buckinghamshire will know how you have continued to speak on and champion local interests and local issues.

-I know, too, that you will be missed among the somewhat eclectic team of right hon. and hon.
+I know, too, that you will be missed among the somewhat eclectic team of hon. and right hon.
 Members representing the county of Buckinghamshire.
 It is perhaps a good measure of the fact that in this place, despite frequent clashes and disagreements, we can still manage to get on.
 Those Buckinghamshire parliamentary meetings bring together not just you and me but my right hon.
 Friend the Member for Chesham and Amersham (Dame Cheryl Gillan) and both my right hon. and learned Friend the Member for Beaconsfield (Mr Grieve) and my hon.
 Friend the Member for Wycombe (Mr Baker) in a spirit of harmony, at least on county matters.

 I thank you for what you have done for us locally and, if I may say so as a former Leader of the House, for what you have done to communicate more to people, particularly to schoolchildren and students around the country, about how this place works and the constitutional significance of Parliament in defending the liberties and debating the interests of the next generation.